neykov/extract-tls-secrets/README.md

 ## Requirements

-Requires at least Java 6.
+Requires at least Oracle/OpenJDK Java 6.
+Does not support IBM Java and custom security providers like Bouncy Castle, Conscrypt.

 ## Building